 Bus travel is a very common mode of transportation in Belize, with many Belizeans relying on buses for daily commuting to and from work, school or shopping.
 Therefore, bus service along the main highways is frequent, usually hourly and sometimes half-hourly during peak travel times, and Belizeans don’t really need printed schedules.
-Only one bus company, Ritchie’s Bus Service, has a website.

 In Belize City, Belizean and ADO buses arrive at and depart from the Belize City bus terminal (still commonly known as Novelo’s, the name of a former bus company) located on West Collet Canal.
 Express buses to Guatemala stop at the Marine Terminal near the Swing Bridge in Belize City.
-Other cities and town have a bus terminal or a central point where buses stop.
+Other cities and towns have a bus terminal or a central point where buses stop.

 Most of the buses are used Bluebird school buses; not very comfortable, not air-conditioned, and not well equipped to handle luggage, but they are cheap!
 Air-conditioned buses are used on some Express runs.
 Buses operate on Sundays and public holidays, sometimes on a less frequent schedule.

-Bus companies offer two types of service: “Regular” buses stop for passengers anywhere along the route, and “Express” (or non-stop) buses stop only at main towns.
+Bus companies provide two types of service: “Regular” buses stop for passengers anywhere along the route, and “Express” (or non-stop) buses stop only at main towns.
 The final destination of a bus is displayed in the front window of the bus.

 If you’re waiting on the side of a road and want an approaching bus to stop, wave an arm up and down (the bus will not stop if it’s an Express, it’s full or the driver doesn’t feel like stopping).
 After taking a seat, the conductor will collect the fare.